BuZZ-T/rusted-chromium/README.md

 rusted-chromium -V
 ```

-## Store file

-It's possible that for a given combination of

-* operating system (windows/linux/mac)
-* architecture (x86/x64 for Win/Linux or x64/arm for mac)
-* version (e.g. 63.0.3239.150)

-a binary might be not available.
-The reason for this is, if a new patch is released, it might only fix bugs for a certain combination of operating system and architecture.
-For all other combinations might no new version be released.
-Unfortunately, this can only be detected at the very end of the api-call chain.

-Every time a "negative hit" (so no binary is available) is detected, this is written to a Store file `localstore.json` in the same folder as the `rusted-chromium` executable.
-The next time a range of versions is requested by `rusted-chromium`, this version is automatically marked as "not-available".

-### Download Store file

-You can use `rusted-chromium` to download an existing `localstore.json` file, to setup an initial state of known unexisting binaries.
-This project provides one under https://rusted.buzz-t.eu/localstore.json, but there is no need to use it.

 ## Chromium Version Format

 A chrom(e/ium) version might look like this: "60.0.3112.93".
 The version can be split in: